-Welcome to another edition of “Stuff I Actually Eat All The Time”!
-This recipe/dish takes direct inspiration from pudla, a savoury chickpea pancake that is often cooked in Gujarati and Marwari homes.
+This recipe/dish takes direct inspiration from pudla, savoury chickpea flour pancakes that are often cooked in Gujarati and Marwari homes.
 We load the batter up with lots of herbs–to the point where the pancake is tie-dye green and yellow.
 This is in line with traditional recipes.
 In addition to the herbs, we go in with some spices and a good pinch of salt.

 These vegan pancakes are typically served with chutney and pickles.
 It should be noted that my lemony tahini accompaniment is not traditional at all (as far as I know).
 So it is definitely not representative of how pudla is traditionally enjoyed.
 This is just the inspiration path that I took once I made the pancake itself.
 You can learn a bit more about pudla here.